marc1004/marc1004/README.md

 - 👋 Hi, I’m @marc1004
-- 👀 I’m interested in low-level machine programming
+- 👀 I’m interested in devops and lowlevel communication programming
-- 🌱 I’m currently learning XCode, Franeworks for low-level programming
+- 🌱 I'm using ansible + python on a few commercial projects in real-life
-- 💞️ I’m looking to collaborate on Keyboard/Controller-Drivers
+- 💞️ I’m looking forward to collaborate on any devops topic
 - 📫 Reach me via EMAil or Mobil#

 <!---